-If you want to ensure your global expansion is successful, below you’ll discover some of the key factors to consider.
+If you are ready to enter the international marketplace and want to grow your business global revenue, you’ll discover some of the key factors to consider in this article.

 Before launching your business globally, you first need to confirm there is a demand for your products and services.
 While sales may be booming at home, there may not be the same level of demand internationally.